jdesalle/linfo2142_project/README.md

-# linfo2142_project
+# linfo2142_project : Comparing TCP and QUIC through a satellite link
-project for linfo2142
+Project for linfo2142, by Samy Bettaieb and Jonathan de Salle

+The report of the project can be found in `report.rst`